h5py/h5py/docs/special.rst

 small amount of metadata attached.
 NumPy routines ignore the metadata, but h5py can use it to determine how to store the data.

+The metadata h5py attaches to dtypes is not part of the public API, so it may change between versions.
+Use the functions described below to create and check for these types.

 Variable-length strings
 -----------------------